Kodak Disc Film Scanning Service

 It is commonly known that a Disc film is a cartridge film format, although we know that it is in fact much more than that.
 These round discs contain our priceless memories from around the world, around our homes and around our hearts.
 All of this, saved in 15 tiny exposures positioned around the edge of the disc, which lies in a dusty box somewhere in our house.

-In spite of homes being full of these discs, this rare film format was mostly a novelty.
+Please note that in spite of homes being full of these discs, this rare film format was mostly a novelty.
 The Kodak disc film cameras were only made from 1982 to 1988, and Kodak stopped making disc film altogether in 1997.
 When disc film first appeared , more than 25 million disc film cameras were bought.
 Shortly after this, disc film did not prove hugely successful, as production labs were not utilising the necessary disc film negative scanner resulting in grainy and poor definition images.
+Digital cameras had not yet been invented.

 For over 20 years supaphoto has been involved in kodak disc 4000 film developing and many other things kodak disc film scanning.